Invisible pollutants lurk under Italy’s most populous valley.

 Scanning for skyscrapers

 For this, they turned to NASA scientist Son V. Nghiem.
-Nghiem had developed a novel method to use data from the SeaWinds scatterometer, flying on the NASA Quick Scatterometer (QuikSCAT) satellite, as a proxy for changes in urban landscapes.
+Nghiem had developed a novel method to use data from the SeaWinds scatterometer, flying on NASA's Quick Scatterometer (QuikSCAT) satellite, as a proxy for changes in urban landscapes.

 Scientists mostly use SeaWinds to measure ocean wind speed and direction.
 The sensor transmits microwave pulses to Earth’s surface, then measures the power reflected back to the instrument.
 This backscattered power indicates the ocean surface’s roughness, which in turn relates to near-surface wind speed and direction.